fts-bulgaria/D365BC_BGLocalization/en/index.md

 **Foreign trade tab**

-In this tab you must fill in data for the Intrastat transactions if the document is a sale to the EU and contains items.
+In this tab you must fill in data for the transactions if the document is a sale to the EU and contains items.
 The system displays warning messages if data is not present.
 This data can be specified in the **Customer card** and populated by default in the sales credit memo.

 <img src="/D365BC_BGLocalization/en/media/image115.png" width="624" height="144" />